Albert-Gao/veasy/README.md

      - `error`: validation error,
      - `normal`: empty, haven't touched by the user.
  - `errorText`: To show the error message.
-1. Bind the state by yourself or use `<EasyV>` wrapper to auto binding
+1. Bind the state by yourself or use `<Veasy>` wrapper to auto binding
 1. Then everything happens automatically :)

 ### Step by step